neuviemeporte/mzretools/README.md

 There are a bunch of other simple tools inside that aren't worth mentioning.

 The project contains a unit test suite written with GTest that runs by default on every build.
 The build system is CMake.

-I originally intended dostrace to be a limited emulator, which would be able to run and trace the original and reconstructed game executables and compare the traces, but after understanding that the game is [not guaranteed to be deteministic](https://gafferongames.com/post/fix_your_timestep/), I abandoned the idea.
-The `dostrace` executable is a remnant of those efforts, but it currently serves no useful purpose.

 Patches and improvement suggestions are welcome.
 I hope this can be of use to somebody.